socutewhitebear/image-converter-app/README.md

 # Image Converter App

 This app is built by electron web app.
 (Chromium).
 Feel free to use.
-You can download the app in the [Release](https://github.com/socutewhitebear/image-converter-app/releases) tab.
-Currently only available on Windows Platform.

-If you want the source code and build it yourself, follow the installation below.
+Io get the app, follow the installation below.
 I only tested the code on Windows, and might not work correctly on other platforms. **Use at your own discretion**.

 ## Installation